 Lewton decided to make fewer horror films, so his three 1944 movies focused on other genres.
 "The Curse of the Cat People" was a domestic drama that used the actors and characters from "Cat People."
 "Mademoiselle Fifi" was a patriotic period piece based on the short stories of Guy de Maupassant.
 And "Youth Runs Wild" was a preachy film about juvenile delinquency.

-The rest of Lewton's time at RKO was devoted to horror and thrillers, this time starring genre legend Boris Karloff, who was pleased to making movies that didn't require him to put on Frankenstein makeup.
+The rest of Lewton's time at RKO was devoted to horror and thrillers, this time starring genre legend Boris Karloff, who was pleased to be making movies that didn't require him to put on Frankenstein makeup.
 Lewton made three movies with Karloff: "Isle of the Dead," "Bedlam," and "The Body Snatcher," based on the notorious Burke and Hare murders.

 Koerner died in 1946, and as often happens when there's a leadership transition at a film studio, a lot of projects and a lot of bigwigs get shuffled off the lot.
 In this case, Lewton was let go by the studio -- and not long after he'd suffered a minor heart attack.
 He still had plenty of connections around Hollywood, so he was still able to get work -- he wrote a script (which ended up not being used) for a biopic of Lucrezia Borgia and produced "My Own True Love," "Please Believe Me," and "Apache Drums."
 He tried to start a production company with Wise and Robson, but they had a falling out over what they wanted to produce.
 He was reportedly despondent at the direction his career had taken.